 Wire Drawing Dies Information

 Wire drawing dies are tools with highly-polished, specially-shaped holes through which wire is drawn to reduce its diameter.
-They have a metal case and a nib made of tungsten carbide (TC), polycrystalline diamond (PCD), or natural diamond.
+They have a metal case and a nib made of:

 Wire drawing dies are used with a variety of wire drawing tools and equipment.
 Pull-in dogs are used to grip a wire’s end as it enters the die.
 After the pull-in dog is fastened to the block, the wire is drawn through the die.
 Wire drawing dies are also used with both single-block and multiple-block machines.
 With single-block equipment, the wire passes through a die and collects on a standard block.
 With multiple-block machines, the wire is pulled through a die and wrapped around a slightly-tapered block.
 The wire then moves upward onto collector pins and exits the upper section to reduce back tension.
 Typically, inverted drawing machines or gravity blocks are used with coarser wire sizes, or to draw wire that requires superior surface quality.
 Wire drawing dies for these machines are available from a variety of suppliers.